Chocopepero/chocopepero.github.io/index.md

 * Lab 9

     Lab 9, part 2 was interesting as it had expanded upon the HiLo game we as a class had been working on in several other labs.
-First it was an input based game, then it was based off command line arguments, and finally this version was based off of a separate .dat file.
+The objective of this lab was to write code that reads and writes to a file and handles I/O errors.
+In previous iterations of this code, it was an input based game, then it was based off command line arguments, and finally this version was based off of a separate .dat file.
     It felt great learning how to expand our programs and give them